 6. Bridge Road Bistro

 Bridge Road Bistro, nestled in the South Hills neighborhood, is a staple in the Kanawha Valley.
 For years, they have been turning out quality meals, upscale menu items, and have great live music and bar seating.
 Guests can enjoy a glass of wine and appetizers or go for a hearty, full lunch or dinner, but rest assured that the food is always delicious.

-I’m big on classic steakhouses, and The Chop House at the Town Center Mall in downtown Charleston is hard to beat.
+I’m big on classic steakhouses, and The Chop House at the downtown Charleston Town Center Mall is hard to beat.
 When you want a perfectly cooked steak (USDA prime), fancied up with luscious crab meat or a delicate béarnaise sauce, Chop House has got you covered.

 One of the most amazing dishes at The Chop House is the luscious and picture-perfect seafood tower, that has the best crab Louis you’ll ever eat.
 If you aren’t all that hungry, how about a bowl of either Baked French Onion Soup or Lobster Bisque, paired with a mouth-watering Caesar salad?
 I’d have to say that Chop House has the best Lobster Bisque I’ve ever tried, and the presentation alone is fancy schmancy.

 FYI: Gluten-free menus are available.
 After you meal, enjoy the beautiful Cigar Lounge.